NDA-Software/ts-cornucopia/readme.md

 - [executeOnFolders](docs/file/executeOnFolders.md): This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each folder found, including the root folder of the execution.

+- [proccessTemplate](docs/file/proccessTemplate.md): This function reads a file, replaces all iterations of named placeholders with values passed.

 ### Number

 - [numberFormat](docs/number/numberFormat.md): This function converts a number into a string and adds a separator every three integer digits.